Free ETF Report

 Sovereign Metals

-SVM.AX $305M 🇦🇺 Australia 🇲🇼 Malawi Natural Graphite — Flake Development 🇦🇺 ASX Natural Graphite
+SVM.AX $242M 🇦🇺 Australia 🇲🇼 Malawi Natural Graphite — Flake Development Natural Graphite

 Sovereign Metals

-Sovereign Metals is an ASX, AIM, and OTCQX-listed critical minerals developer whose flagship Kasiya Rutile-Graphite Project in Malawi is simultaneously the world's second-largest known flake graphite deposit and the world's largest known natural rutile deposit.
-Kasiya's graphite is extracted as a co-product of rutile mining, compressing the incremental graphite production cost to just US$241 per tonne — below the China weighted average C1 cost.
-The deposit hosts 538 Mt of probable reserves at 1.03% rutile and 1.66% TGC, with a proposed steady-state operation producing approximately 245,000 tpa of rutile and 288,000 tpa of graphite across a 25-year mine life.
+Sovereign Metals is an ASX, AIM, and OTCQX-listed critical minerals developer whose flagship Kasiya Rutile-Graphite Project in Malawi hosts 538 Mt of probable reserves at 1.03% rutile and 1.66% TGC (optimised PFS, January 2025), the world's second-largest known flake graphite deposit and its largest known natural rutile deposit.
+Kasiya's graphite is extracted as a co-product of rutile mining, compressing the incremental graphite production cost to just US$241 per tonne, below the China weighted average C1 cost.
+The deposit supports a proposed steady-state operation producing approximately 245,000 tpa of rutile and 288,000 tpa of graphite across a 25-year mine life.

 The optimised PFS (January 2025), prepared with technical oversight from 19.9% strategic shareholder Rio Tinto, outlined pre-tax NPV and robust project economics anchored by the ultra-low graphite cost structure.
 Rio Tinto's involvement as both a technical partner and strategic investor provides meaningful validation and potential pathway to project financing.
 Kasiya's graphite product — large-flake, high-purity — is directly suited to battery anode applications, and the co-product economics make it one of the most cost-competitive potential graphite projects in the world.